ooici/launch-plans/sandbox/lightweight/README.md

     $ cloudinitd terminate $RUN

-##iv.
+##iii.
 Running the launch plan on OOI Nimbus

 Now that we've run locally, let's try running with real VMs.
 You're going to need a similar file to ~/.secrets/local.
 You will also need to set up your